Special values of Goss $L$-series attached to Drinfeld modules of rank 2: Preliminaries

 \subsection{The $t$-module $G_n$}

-We start with the definition of $t$-modules and then analyze a special class of them given by the tensor product of $t$-modules which takes our interest throughout the paper.
-For further details on $t$-modules and their tensor products, we refer the reader to \cite{BP02}, \cite{HartlJuschka16}, \cite{Juschka10} and \cite{H93}.
+We start with the definition of $t$-modules and then analyze the tensor product of certain $t$-modules which takes our interest throughout the paper.
+For further details on $t$-modules and their tensor products, we refer the reader to \cite{BP02}, \cite{H93}, \cite{HartlJuschka16} and \cite{Juschka10}.